 Human influenza is a contagious disease caused by influenza A or B viruses.
 Influenza is characterized by high morbidity and considerable mortality especially among the elderly and certain risk groups.
-Influenza A viruses circulate in several animal species and create problems, in terms of animal welfare, but also as a reservoir of new genes for humans influenza A viruses.
+Influenza A viruses circulate in several animal species and create problems, in terms of animal welfare, but also serve as a reservoir of new genes for human influenza A viruses.
 Influenza is a vaccine-preventable disease and a few small molecule antiviral drugs are available.

-We are focusing on the extracellular domain of the conserved M2-protein (M2e), for the development of a cross-protective human influenza A vaccine.
+One focus of our research is on the extracellular domain of the conserved M2-protein (M2e), for the development of a cross-protective human influenza A vaccine.
 We demonstrated that recombinant, M2e-fusion proteins can be used as a universal vaccine against Influenza A. This vaccine also successfully passed a phase I clinical trial.
 We are elucidating the immune mechanism of action of the M2e-vaccine.
 We are also pursuing a new approach to develop a cross-protective vaccine against influenza B virus and are developing novel antibody-based therapeutics against influenza viruses.

 Senior expert scientist: Walter Fiers